cdl-geneseo/geneseo-dictionary/R/Rack.md

 # Rack

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rack

 Created by  Unknown User (afl1) on Nov 20, 2012

 (n.)
 A slang term for a large pair of women’s breasts.